balfieri/aws/README.md

-vol_snapshot                            # get snapshot-nnn id of most recent snapshot for instance's root volume vol_snapshots                           # get snapshot-nnn ids of all snapshots for instance's root volume image_snapshot_inst                     # take a snapshot and create an ami-nnn launchable image from it owner_image                             # get ami-nnn id of most recently created image owner_images                            # get ami-nnn ids of all created images
+vol_snapshot                            # get snapshot-nnn id of most recent snapshot for instance's root volume vol_snapshots                           # get snapshot-nnn ids of all snapshots for instance's root volume image_snapshot_inst                     # take a snapshot and create an ami-nnn launchable image from it my_image                                # get ami-nnn id of most recently created image my_images                               # get ami-nnn ids of all created images
 </pre>

 <p>Note that snapshots do not consume extra space.
 Amazon implements them using